IlanIwumbwe/QuteFuzz/README.md

 ### Set up a docker environment

+If you already have a Linux environment, skip to step 6

 1. You need to install docker on your system.
 Follow these [installation steps](https://docs.docker.com/get-started/get-docker/) to do so.
 2. Clone this repository
 3. Navigate into the repository, and setup a docker image using: